itsdonnix/itsdonnix.github.io/content/posts/The First Time I Learning Programming.md

 So, in my first post, I will tell my little story when the first time I learn programming 👨‍💻.

-I started learning programming back in 2015 at [STIKOM Uyelindo Kupang College](http://uyelindo.ac.id/).
+I started learning programming back in 2015 at <a href="https://uyelindo.ac.id/" rel="noreferrer nofollow">STIKOM Uyelindo Kupang College</a>.

 ## Before Goto College